School COVID-19 Testing and Reporting

-These are the training modules that the NYSDOH is sending to schools who are requesting BinaxNOW Antigen tests.
+These are the training modules that the NYSDOH is sending to schools that are requesting BinaxNOW Antigen tests.

 - BinaxNOW Training Modules

 This external link to the Abbott website provides an overview of the test, kit contents, storage, and stability.
-There are 6 modules which range from 1:50 minutes to 4:33 minutes to review.
+There are 6 modules that range from 1:50 minutes to 4:33 minutes to review.